eroubenoff/BIMI_SAI/README.md

 for Windows).
 Then, make sure
 that you have downloaded the Dataverse repository and that the `osm` folder is present.
-The OSM file `CANVAZ.osm` is quite large and has been split into multiple files.
+The OSM file `CANVAZ.osm` is quite large and has been compressed.
+First, run:
-To recombine these into a single file, run:
 ```
-cat CANVAZ.osm.gz.part* > CANVAZ.osm.gz
 gzip -d CANVAZ.osm.gz
 ```
 Then, create a OSRM server instance